Fall adventures for your kid and the kid in you

 Consider these ideas for family-friendly fun this fall.

-Get out there this Saturday, and spend a day trying on new hats and exploring new interests.
-Pretend you’re a chef, an athlete or a modern-day explorer.
-Your child will discover more of the world around them—and maybe a passion within.
+Get out there this Saturday and spend a day trying on new hats and exploring new interests.
+Pretend you’re a chef, an athlete or a professional photographer.
+Your child will experience more of the world around them—and maybe a passion within.

 Sharpen your culinary skills